-Ian Grettenberger, Asst Specialist, UC Davis Dima Jones, Student 3, UC Davis Cara Razma, Student 3, UC Davis Luis Espino, UCCE Rice Farming Systems Advisor
+Ian Grettenberger, UCCE Specialist Dima Jones, UC Davis Cara Razma, UC Davis Luis Espino, UCCE Rice Farming Systems Advisor - Butte & Glenn

-In muddy rice fields where the water lies still, Tadpole shrimp lurk with a sneaky-slick skill.
+In muddy rice fields where the water lies still, Tadpole shrimp lurk with a sneakyslick skill.
 They're brown like the bottom, they blend in just right, And then-bam!-they appear, a big buggy fright!
-They grow super fast, from a speck to a brute, And ruin young rice with a mud-churning scoot!
+They grow super-fast, from a speck to a brute, And ruin young rice with a mudchurning scoot!

-Scouting for insect pests is the cornerstone of any good IPM game plan; you're spotting them before they cause too much trouble, but not pulling the trigger on an application too early.
+Scouting for insect pests is the cornerstone of any good IPM game plan; you're spotting them before they cause too much trouble but not pulling the trigger on an application too early.
 By regularly checking the fields and keeping tabs on who's hatching, crawling, or munching, growers can catch problems early and decide if action is really needed.
 It's not just about spotting trouble; it's about timing, thresholds, and making informed choices.
-Rather than spraying "just in case," scouting lets you know if, when, and where you need to take action.
+Rather than spraying "just in case," scouting lets you know if, when, and where you need to act.
 It saves money and reduces unnecessary insecticide use and helps prevent insecticide resistance.

-For tadpole shrimp, scouting is not the easiest.
+For tadpole shrimp. scouting is not the easiest.
 They are pretty easy to see once they are large and zooming around, stirring up mud.
-But at this point, the shrimp are likely already causing damage, could be more difficult to kill with some insecticides, and may make applications rushed and time-crunched.
-The ability to scout has become important in cases where resistance to lambda-cyhalothrin has developed; alternative materials are more expensive and may not work as well as pyrethroids against large shrimp.
+But at this point, the shrimp are likely already causing damage, could be more difficult to kill with some insecticides, and may make applications and rushed time crunched.
+The ability to has become scout important in cases where resistance to lambdacvhalothrin has developed; alternative are materials more expensive and may not work as well as pyrethroids against large shrimp.
 A common tactic is to simply look into the flooded fields.
 However, seeing them when they are smaller is difficult even with clear and relatively calm water.
 They are fairly well camouflaged.
 A clear-bottomed bucket could you help you peer into the water.
 It is not easy to use from the edge though, and many seem to balk at sticking their head down into the bucket, especially once the summer temps start rising.
 You're only searching a relatively small area at a given time point.